 "An alien travels to Earth on a meteorite and mates with humans to preserve its species and destroy humanity."

-On this day in 2000 (in South Korea), Deep Core went drilling for what box office it could find.
-The SciFi feature starred Craig Sheffer and Terry Farrell, and here's the plot summary that's been provided by IMDB.com:
+On this day in 2000 (in South Korea), Deep Core went drilling for what box office oil it could find.
+Directed by Rodney Mcdonald, the SciFi/Thriller starred Craig Sheffer, Bruce McGill, and Terry Farrell; and here's the plot summary that's been provided by IMDB.com:

 "The future of Earth is in question when a strange reaction deep beneath its surface causes a massive rupture in the planet's inner structure."